njvrzm/resume/readme.md

 ## Summary

-I:
+I thrive on:

+* analyzing and understanding complex systems
-* thrive on complex systems and collaboration to improve process.
+* collaboration to improve process
-* care deeply about clear and respectful communication within and between teams.
+* facilitating successful and respectful communication within and between teams
-* rubber duck expertly.
+* helping colleagues understand their problems better

-* seek opportunities to learn, to help, and to teach.
+I'm seeking opportunities to learn, to teach, and to put my experience to work on new challenges.

 ## Skills

-Sharpest with Python, Postgresql, Linux.
-Quick study and fair polymath.
+Deep expertise with Python, Postgresql, Linux.
+Solid understanding of SQL databases generally, mongodb, rabbitmq, networking, distributed systems.
+Reading/tinkering familiarty with JS, Java, Cxx, and more.

 ## Employment